Controlled Substance Utilization Review and Evaluation System

-Beginning August 1, 2024, dispensers will be required to report dispensations to the Controlled Substance Utilization Review and Evaluation System (CURES) using version 4.2B of the American Society for Automation in Pharmacy (ASAP) format.
-Presently, California dispensation data is reported using the ASAP version 4.1 format.
-This format change will improve data quality by offering more data fields and clarifying certain other data fields.
-Starting August 1, 2024, dispensation data submissions that do not conform to the requirements of the ASAP version 4.2B format will be rejected by Bamboo Health, the data collection vendor for CURES.
+Beginning August 1, 2024, dispensers are required to report dispensations to the Controlled Substance Utilization Review and Evaluation System (CURES) using version 4.2B of the American Society for Automation in Pharmacy (ASAP) format.
+Previously, California dispensation data was reported using the ASAP version 4.1 format.
+This format change improves data quality by offering more data fields and clarifying certain other data fields.
+Starting on August 1, 2024, dispensation data submissions that do not conform to the requirements of the ASAP version 4.2B format will be rejected by Bamboo Health, the data collection vendor for CURES.

 CURES (Controlled Substance Utilization Review and Evaluation System) is a database of Schedule II, Schedule III, Schedule IV and Schedule V controlled substance prescriptions dispensed in California serving the public health, regulatory oversight agencies, and law enforcement.
 CURES is committed to the reduction of prescription drug abuse and diversion without affecting legitimate medical practice or patient care.